nus-cs2113-AY2324S2/ip/docs/README.md

 The data is saved automatically after any command that modifies the task list (e.g., `add`, `delete`, `mark`, `unmark`).
 There is no need to save manually.

 &nbsp;

+## Editing the data file

+Mona data are saved automatically as a .txt file `[JAR file location]/data/tasks.txt`.
+Advanced users are welcome to update data directly by editing that data file.

+> **Caution:** If your changes to the data file make its format invalid, it can cause Mona to behave in unexpected ways (e.g. storing of null values).
+Therefore, edit the data file only if you are confident that you can update it correctly.
+It is highly recommended to take a backup of the file before editing it.

+### Data file format for editing (or for rectifying a corrupted file)

+Should you wish to edit the data file directly, please follow the format below:

+- Each line represents a stored task.
+- There are 3 components to a line.
+  - Example: `D | 0 | do work /by Sunday`
+    - `D` represents a Deadline Task.
+It can be `T`, `D`, or `E`, corresponding to `ToDo`, `Deadline`, or `Event` tasks, respectively.
+    - The second component, `0`, represents whether the task is done (`0` for not done, `1` for done).
+    - The third component is the description and further parameters of the task.
+This should be formatted in the same way as how you would add a new task.

+&nbsp;

 ## Command Summary